openedx/edx-enterprise/docs/decisions/0012-enterprise-feature-flags-waffle.rst

 By solely relying on environment configuration, we are unable to dynamically control feature flags in production based on the user's context.

 For example, we may want to enable a feature for all staff users but keep it disabled for customers/users while it's in development.
-Similarly, we may want to enable a feature for a subset of specific users (e.g., members of a engineering squad) in production to QA before enabling it for all users.
+Similarly, we may want to enable a feature for a subset of specific users (e.g., members of a specific engineering squad) in production to QA before enabling it for all users.

 However, neither of these are really possible with environment configuration.